 Because we often have to plow major streets three or four times during a given snow event, windrows at the intersections of bike paths and streets are inevitable.
 We instruct our plow operators to make an effort to minimize the windrows.
 We also send a plow back on the bike paths once we are finished with our plowing to clear the windrows.
 Bicyclists should be prepared to encounter windrows at intersections.

 On Street Bike Lanes: Since on street bike lanes are located on the edge of streets they will get snow accumulations.
 Parking is allowed along almost all on street bike lanes.
 This means that plows are not able to access the entire bike lane due to the proximity of parked cars.
 Bike lanes are then seldom cleared down to the bare pavement.

 Even though most on street bike lanes are on salt routes they are seldom clear during winter.
 Salt's effectiveness is limited due to its dependency on traffic volume to distribute the salt and stir the snow and ice accumulations to promote the melting action.
-Given the lack of volume and small tire size of bicycles few bike lanes will be as the adjacent vehicle lanes.
+Given the lack of volume and small tire size of bicycles, few bike lanes will be as clear as the adjacent vehicle lanes.

 During general plowings, streets are generally plowed as close to the curb line as possible.
 In order to accomplish this The Streets Division replies on compliance with the Alternate Side parking Ordinance (ASPO).
 If cars are moved in compliance with the ASPO we can, over a two night period, clear most streets very close to the curb line